Keeping Wildlife Wild

 It’s been a harsh winter.
 Should I feed wildlife?

-Feeding wildlife places animals, people, and pets at risk.
+Feeding wildlife, other than birds, is illegal and puts animals, people, and pets at risk.
 Leaving out food sources encourages wildlife to become dependent on handouts that are not part of their natural diets.
-Food conditioning and habituation often lead to euthanizing an animal for safety reasons.
+When feeding livestock or birds, ensure it doesn’t attract ungulates, bears, or wild turkeys.
+Food conditioning and habituation often lead to euthanizing an animal for safety.

 Wildlife knows no boundaries.
 Wildlife-friendly fences that work for livestock